squests/Attacklab-Extension/README.md

 [ buffer bytes ]
 [modified ret addr to instructions ]
 /bin/sh somewhere + pointer to /bin/sh + 8 null bytes
+## Note
+There's a specific way run the program to prevent eof from immediately terminating the program after opening the shell.
+Figure it out!